Decriminalising abortion key to new laws enhancing status of unborn children: Berejiklian | The New Daily Decriminalising abortion key to new laws enhancing status of unborn children: Berejiklian

 “We are pro-choice.
 And do not support anything that is not.”

-Ms Donegan revealed she had been hounded by pro-life groups and the debate often reopened the trauma of her daughter’s death.
+Ms Donegan revealed she had been hounded by anti-abortion groups and the debate often reopened the trauma of her daughter’s death.

-“About a year after my accident, Fred Nile put up a law which we knew nothing about.
+“About a year after my accident, [NSW Upper House MP] Fred Nile put up a law which we knew nothing about.
 Right-to-life people had bombarded us with material following my accident and we ignored them,” she said.

 “It’s was very difficult waking up to messages saying I shouldn’t inflict my grief on the nation and that women would die in backyard abortions in Zoe’s name.
-We have asked repeatedly for Fred Nile to change his laws name.
-By continually putting his bill up muddies the issues and makes us hard to be seen separate to him.”
+We have asked repeatedly Fred Nile to change his law’s name.
+Continually putting his bill up muddies the issues and makes us hard to be seen separate to him.”

-She now hopes the passage of the abortion laws could clear the way for change.
+Ms Donegan now hopes the passage of abortion laws in NSW could clear the way for change.

+A bill to decriminalise abortion in the state passed the lower house on Thursday.
+It will be scrutinised by a committee before being debated and voted on in the upper house.

-“We would be happy to work with the (NSW) Government on a bill.
+“We would be happy to work with the [NSW] government on a bill.
 Not keen on working with Fred.
-His views do not support ours and he has never asked for permission to use our daughter’s name and he continues to, despite knowing we don’t like it,” Ms Donegan said.
+His views do not support ours and he has never asked for permission to use our daughter’s name and he continues to, despite knowing we don’t like it,” she said.

-The issue was reignited after a fatal car crash in Orchard Hills last year, which killed heavily pregnant newlywed Katherine Hoang and her unborn twins.
+The issue was reignited after a fatal car crash in the Sydney suburb of Orchard Hills last year, which killed heavily pregnant newlywed Katherine Hoang and her unborn twins.

-Ms Donegan said she contacted the Premier’s office last year but did not receive a response at that time.
+Ms Donegan said she contacted the Premier’s office at the time but did not receive a response.
 Sadly, she said she is rarely contacted unless there is another accident.

-“I wrote to her last year after the Orchard hill accident and didn’t hear back,” she said.
+“I wrote to her last year after the Orchard Hills accident and didn’t hear back,” she said.

 Zoe’s Law: 7 News reporter @BryanSeymour1 speaks with Brodie Donegan, the mother of Zoe, who was killed in 2009 when Brodie was struck by a drug-affected driver in Ourimbah.
 Unborn children in Australia are not legal ‘persons’ – only those born alive are recognised in law. #7News pic.twitter.com/WgpoRzd519